Why $120K per Month Operators Stay Stuck When All the Metrics Look Right

 Time to implement repositioning: 6 weeks of strategic work.

-That’s the cost of not recognizing when the constraint shifts from operational to architectural, and this framework sits inside the 5-layer architecture I call the Clear Edge Operating System.
+That’s the cost of not recognizing when the constraint shifts from systems to architecture, and this framework sits inside the 5-layer architecture I call the Clear Edge OS.

 If you’re between $100K-$140K monthly, which of these 5 constraints feels most true right now?